microsoft/machine-learning-for-programming-samples/README.md

       one output per token.
       The utility function `tf.nn.dynamic_rnn` can be helpful here.
       A hidden dimension of 64 yields good results on our dataset.
-   3. Apply a transformation to map the RNN outputs to unnormalised probabilities over which token is the next one.
+   3. Apply a transformation to map the RNN outputs to a vector of unnormalised probabilities (logits) that can be interpreted as a probability distribution over candidates for the next token.
       This can be done by applying `tf.layers.dense` to the outputs of the RNN.
    4. Use `tf.nn.sparse_softmax_cross_entropy_with_logits` to compare
       the computed logits with the ground truth.

-      Consider that if the input sequence is shorter than the maximum length allowed, predictions on the "padding" parts of the input should not contribute to the loss.
+      **Note**: Consider that if the input sequence is shorter than the maximum length allowed, predictions on the "padding" parts of the input should not contribute to the loss.
+See task 5 for details.

-      After completing these steps, you should be able to train the model and observe the loss going down (the accuracy value will only be filled in after step 5):
+    After completing these steps, you should be able to train the model and observe the loss going down (the accuracy value will only be filled in after step 6):
     ```
     $ python train.py trained_models/ data/r252-corpus-features/org/elasticsearch/{xpack,search}
     Loaded metadata for model:
               token_vocab: {'%PAD%': 0, '%UNK%': 1, 'lparen': 2, 'rparen': 3, 'dot': 4,
     Training on 57960 samples.
     Validating on 29441 samples.
     ==== Epoch 0 ====
       Epoch 0 (train) took 44.91s [processed 1290 samples/second]
     Training Loss: 0.023916, Accuracy: 13.63%
       Epoch 0 (valid) took 9.11s [processed 3230 samples/second]
     Validation Loss: 0.021208, Accuracy: 16.17%
       Best result so far -- saving model as 'trained_models/RNNModel-2019-01-22-16-56-50_model_best.pkl.gz'.
     ==== Epoch 1 ====
     [...]
     ```

 5. To actually make predictions, you only need to extend `Model.make_model` to assign the unnormalised probabilities over the next token to `model.ops['output_logits']`.
-Once that is done, you should be able to test predictions:
+Once that is done, you should be able to test
+   predictions:
     ```
     $ python predict.py trained_models/RNNModel-2019-01-22-16-56-50_model_best.pkl.gz "public"
     Prediction at step 0 (tokens ['public']):